-- Renovations – Make sure you get repairs done, if necessary, that are big ticket items like roof, furnace, air conditioning, foundation, mold, sewer lines, etc. If you don’t do these things and aren’t selling your house “as is,” this could cause a customer’s inspection sale to fail and your house may take a long time to sell.
+- Renovations – Make sure you get repairs done, if necessary, that are big ticket items.
+These include roof, furnace, air conditioning, foundation, mold, sewer lines, etc. If you don’t do these things and aren’t selling your house “as is,” this could cause a customer’s inspection to fail and your house may take a long time to sell.

 - Curb appeal – Does the inside of your house look immaculate and yet the front yard and fence look like you haven’t been to your house in years?
 This could cause serious issues with getting your house sold.
 Do yourself a favor – first impressions are a big deal.
 Spend some time on the front of the house, so that you can sell your house more quickly.

 Many factors come into play around the country for when it’s best to sell your house.
-In Arizona, it’s not easy to sell a house in the summertime, but often that’s the best time of year to sell your house in Seattle.
+In Arizona, it’s not easy to sell a house in the summertime.
+However, often times that’s the best time of year to sell your house in Seattle.
 In Colorado, for example, February and spring are the best times of year.

 Whatever time of year you choose, there can be definite challenges.
-Pick a popular time to list, and sometimes with the increased inventory, buyers will not find you right away and even if they do, they might not offer you full price because of all the other options they have.
-Pick a non-popular time to list, and you might be the pick of the litter, but you could also be waiting for the right serious buyer.
+Pick a popular time to list, and sometimes with the increased inventory, buyers will not find you right away.
+Even if they do, they might not offer you full price because of all the other options they have.
+Pick a non-popular time to list, and you might be the pick of the litter.
+But, you could also be waiting for the right serious buyer.

-Naturally of course, where your house is in relation to your neighborhood, schools, entertainment venues, parks are all very important to buyers.
-There’s obviously not much you can do to change where you are, but it benefits you to have your agent promote the better aspects of your neighborhood and downplay the shortcomings.
+Naturally of course, where your house is in relation to schools, entertainment venues, and parks are all important to buyers.
+There’s not much you can do to change where you are.
+It benefits you to have your agent promote the better aspects of your neighborhood and downplay shortcomings.

-But in truth, hot neighborhoods, hot cities, and even hot states will definitely help you sell your house, as will access to good schools and plentiful amenities within walking distance.
+But in truth, hot neighborhoods, hot cities, and even hot states will definitely help you sell your house.
+So will access to good schools and plentiful amenities within walking distance.
 Neighborhoods without those obvious features may slow down your house from selling.